Overview

 Field conditions are set on individual field settings in blueprints.
 For example, you could create a meta_description

-field that is only shown when the content
+field that is only shown and submitted when the content

 field is longer than 140 characters.